-Odd technology, like the 'automatic dehydrator' from "627" seem kinda odd... until you realize that they share the same world as Kim Possible, the world where Weather Machines are sold like cars.
+Technology like the 'automatic dehydrator' from "627" seem kinda odd... until you realize that they share the same world of Kim Possible, where Weather Machines are sold like cars.
 Who's to say that this isn't the same manufacturer or a similar fashion?

-In fact, this could even explain Spinelli's father being revealed to be a secret agent in-universe, or whom Cobra works for now.
+In fact, this could even explain Spinelli's father is revealed to be a secret agent in-universe, or whom Cobra works for now.
 Maybe both are agents of Global Justice from Kim Possible?

-And it also justifies the existence of Warmonga and her people, aliens, in Kim Possible.
-It's the same universe of Lilo and Stitch, where extra-terrestrial civilizations are a reality.
+And it also justifies the existence of Warmonga and her people (along with the Area 51 aliens seen in Rufus vs. Commodore Puddles) in Kim Possible.
+It's the same universe of Lilo and Stitch, where extra-terrestrial civilizations are undoubtedly real.